DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 • Second: this site is the anticodon site whose bases paired with the appropriate mRNA codon at the mRNA ribosome complex, This temporarily binds the tRNA to the mRNA, allowing the amino acid that is carried by the tRNA to be incorporated into the polypeptide chain in its proper place.

-Kinds of mutation according to its inheritance, its importance, position & origin of mutation
+Kinds of mutation according to its inheritance, importance, position and origin of mutation

 Packaging of DNA, Genome, chromosomal proteins, DNA in Prokaryotes & Eukaryotes